Safety Integrity Level

 Process plants are operated with many sophisticated process control systems.

-safety functions such as process sectioning, fire detection, gas detection, process protection and blow down.
+and they address the safety functions such as process sectioning, fire detection, gas detection, process protection and blow down.

-The services offered in the three distinct phases are highlighted in the following section.
+- The services offered in the three distinct phases are highlighted in the following section:

-The approach to SIL assessment is based on a risk analysis where some absolute risk criteria have been established.
+The approach to SIL assessment is based on risk analysis where some absolute risk criteria have been established.